Is Anantara Bophut Koh Samui a Good Family Resort in 2026?

 Is there free Wi-Fi in the rooms?

-Yes, free Wi-Fi is available throughout the resort, including rooms, pool areas, and restaurants.
-We had no issues staying connected.
+Yes, free Wi-Fi is available throughout the resort, in rooms, pool areas, and restaurants.
+We had no issues staying connected during our stay.

 What are the spa options at Anantara Bophut?